 A new version of the T-PHOT software package including major upgrades is publicly released and is available for downloading below.
-A research note describing the new options has been accepted for publication on Astronomy&Astrophysics.

 In this release v2.0 (Merlin et al., 2016) some minor bugs have been corrected (see file log.txt in the tarball) and, most noticeably, some new features and options have been implemented.
 Of course, all the options included in the previous public release v1.5.11 are still fully available and the code can be run with the old-style parameter files.

 The new options are listed and described in the documentation included in the tarball, but here is a short summary:

 • Background estimation, with two methods: global subtraction of a constant fitted value, and local fit of individual “background templates”

 • Local/individual kernel fitting: it is possible to associate a different kernel to each source to optimize the fit coping with local variations

 • Individual source registration (dance): after the fit, a refinement of the spatial registration of the objects is performed on individual basis rather than on arbitrary regions.

 • Flux prioring: the measured flux of selected sources can be constrained to be within a given interval around a given input value